nlxai/sdk/packages/touchpoint-components/README.md

 }
 ```

-**Features:**
-- Horizontal scrollable carousel
-- Selection state tracking
-- Sends selected exhibit ID back to the conversation

-#### MuseumExhibitDetails
+### MuseumExhibitDetails
-A detailed view component for displaying comprehensive information about a single museum exhibit.
+A detailed view component for a single museum exhibit.

 **Data Structure:**
 ```typescript